 Jon Hamm is helpful, in Mad Men and in person:

-W: Rebecca, in stories earlier this year about the breakup of Sam Mendes and Kate Winslet—
+W: Rebecca, in stories earlier this year about the breakup of Sam Mendes and Kate Winslet—Oh Jon.
+You can Hamm me anytime.

 Hall: Oh, you’re going to do that, are you?